 The central banks of Sweden and England acted responsibly, and have lasted until the present day.
-Let’s look at one that did not.
+In France, however, things were much more exciting.

 Hard money and easy money, Part II

-The story of the Banque Royale, the first central bank of France, is worth telling, because everything that happened to the French then is happening or will happen to us now (as we’ll see in The Greater Depression of 2021 and The Global Financial Reset of 2022).
+The story of the Banque Royale, the first central bank of France, is relevant to us because it’s a template for how excessive money-printing and speculation turn out.
+I predict that everything that happened to the French three centuries ago is happening or will happen to us now (as we’ll see in The Greater Depression of 2021 and The Global Financial Reset of 2022).

 The looms of the country worked with unusual activity to supply rich laces, silks, broadcloth, and velvets, which being paid for in abundant paper, increased in price fourfold. … New houses were built in every direction, and an illusory prosperity shone over the land, and so dazzled the eyes of the whole nation, that none could see the dark cloud on the horizon announcing the storm that was too rapidly approaching.Charles Mackay, Extraordinary Popular Delusions and the Madness of Crowds

 The bank immediately printed too much currency.
 The boom and bust cycle happened on fast-forward because the Minister of Finance, the gambler and convicted duellist John Law, used the state’s finances to prop up the stocks of his own enormous private company, the Mississipi Company, such that they were basically inseparable.
-John Law believed, like most modern economists do, that money is just credit/debt, and so he kept creating it.
+John Law believed, like most modern economists do, that money is just credit/debt, and so logically there were no constraints on its creation.
 The state bank’s currency bubble was compounded by the company’s stock bubble, and they inflated and burst together.

 Collateral Damage, Part I